stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 Elemental Shaman deserves more love.
 It has a sick lore behind it.
 Most of us initially came to the spec because we thought that lightning was cool.
 Its animations, its mobility, its utility, its design, what's not to love?
 I really enjoy this spec and I hope I helped you pick up the different problems the spec currently has.

-To give a quick summary to people jumping to the end: Restrict {{ site.data.spell.lvb }} access, remove/rework/fuse a few of our buffs to avoid promoting a static gameplay, buff spenders, give us an offensive CD to play around, give us clear raid utility, throw out {{ site.data.externals.wft }} or rework it, and give us another defensive tool.
+To give a quick summary to people jumping to the end: Restrict {{ site.data.spell.lvb }} access, remove/rework/fuse a few of our buffs to avoid promoting a static gameplay, buff spenders, give us an offensive CD to play around, give use some form of cleave, give us clear raid utility, throw out {{ site.data.externals.wft }} or rework it, and give us another defensive tool.

 To all of you who read till the end, thank you so much.
 I'm pretty new to guide writing and putting all of my thoughts about the spec onto one letter was pretty hard.
 I hope I stayed coherent and easy to read throughout the whole article.